 The Shire of Northam's Customer Service Charter requires all officers to be competent, approachable and courteous at all times.
-To achieve this staff will and we will do this by:
+To achieve this staff will:

-- wear a name badge when assisting customers; - treat all people as individuals, endeavoring to-Where possible identify them customers by name; - be multi-culturally aware; - be positive, friendly, supportive and helpful; - listen to people's views and opinions; - focus on what we can do, not what we can't do; - ensure people who have special needs are able to access our services; - answer calls in a courteous manner; - return telephone calls within two (2) working days; - respond to all letters within seven (7) working days or providing an acknowledgment and explanation for the delay; - acknowledge requests within two (2) working days; - keep you informed about the progress of your business with Council; - seek clarification where necessary to ensure community needs are understood and can be met; - maintain up-to-date knowledge of services and amenities; - ensure they are familiar with the vision and goals of the Shire's Strategic and Corporate Plans; - make all attempts to resolve issues to the mutual satisfaction of the person and the Shire; - refer any enquiry that counter staff cannot answer to an appropriate officer; - ensure an accurate message is recorded and delivered; - ensure all enquiries where a commitment has been made are followed up and the person is advised of the outcome; - look for opportunities to provide better service to the community; and - produce brochures, publications and correspondence in clear language;
+- wear a name badge when assisting customers; - where possible identify customers by name; - be multi-culturally aware; - be positive, friendly, supportive and helpful; - listen to people's views and opinions; - focus on what we can do, not what we can't do; - ensure people who have special needs are able to access our services: - answer calls in a courteous manner; - return telephone calls within two (2) working days; - respond to all letters within seven (7) working days or providing an acknowledgment and explanation for the delay; - acknowledge requests within two (2) working days; - keep you informed about the progress of your business with Council; - seek clarification where necessary to ensure community needs are understood and can be met; - maintain up-to-date knowledge of services and amenities; - ensure they are familiar with the vision and goals of the Shire's Strategic and Corporate Plans; - make all attempts to resolve issues to the mutual satisfaction of the person and the Shire: - refer any enquiry that counter staff cannot answer to an appropriate officer; - ensure an accurate message is recorded and delivered: - ensure all enquiries where a commitment has been made are followed up and the person is advised of the outcome: - look for opportunities to provide better service to the community; and - produce brochures, publications and correspondence in clear language;

-The Shire is being driven by principles of quality improvement. which means continuously improving our processes including documenting our processes and procedures.
+The Shire is driven by principles of quality improvement.
 The Shire values feedback and welcomes suggestions, by using customer feedback the Shire can improve its service to the community.